surferjeff/pdfsnake-locales/README.md

 2. Fork this repository.

-3. Copy the files `messages/en.json` to a file name for your [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+3. Copy the files `messages/en.json` to a file named for your [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 4. Translate all the English values in *your-lang*.json.